siiems/pokemon-bot/README.md

 # pokemon-bot

+Open the folder which holds all the json files and bot.py when running in vscode, otherwise the file may not be able to read json files

-Insert your refresh token into token.json - it should work fine like that surely
+Insert your refresh token, clientid and client secret into token.json - it should work fine like that surely

 You can change the cooldown in config.json at any time, saving it while change the cooldown in real time